nlins8224/Oubinity/DOCUMENTATION.md

       0                                      // tightly packed, no additional parameters );
 ```
 DAIC can have additional custom parameters specified in it's struct.
 If additional parameters are present, a `stride` needs to be specified.
-If no additional parameters are present array of DAIC structs is tightly packed and the distance between each struct equals to 0.
+If no additional parameters are present array of DAIC structs is tightly packed and the distance between each struct is equal to 0.
 `indirect` parameter can either be an offset or a pointer.
 If the DAIC buffer is bound to a `GL_DRAW_INDIRECT_BUFFER` then it's an offset.
 Otherwise it's a pointer.
 It's used as an offset in the engine:
 ```cpp